 Different Types of Facebook Ads

-Once you get on board, and are ready to tackle Facebook ads, there are a few choices to make.
-Not only can you specify what action you want your potential client to take, you can also test different types of ads to see which perform best for you.
+Once you get on board and are ready to tackle Facebook ads, there are a few choices to make.
+Not only can you specify what action you want your potential client to take, but you can also test different types of ads to see which perform best for you.

 Static photo ads

 You may find that some customers react better to video ads, over static ads.
 Video is huge and is expected to grow larger.
 Video marketing is a good source of ROI (return on investment), according to a study done by Smart Insights.

 But, don’t let that sway you away from more traditional ads, like a static, traditional ad, or slideshows and carousels.
 Many people avoid video or don’t want to be bothered with it.
 And a static ad can often blend into a feed more naturally, which people will be drawn to.
 The goal is to look native to the feed but stand out enough to get your customer’s attention.
 You don’t want to scream, this is an ad, but you do want a well-defined feel that helps people recognize your brand or product.

 The difference between a static photo ad, a slideshow, and a carousel is how many pictures it displays, and how it displays them.